This post may contain affiliate links. If you click an affiliate link and make a purchase, I may earn a commission.

 IBS is an acute condition that causes gastrointestinal distress.
 This is often caused by allergies or intolerances to something that the cat may have ingested.
 Over time this syndrome can lead to IBD which is a chronic form of distress.

 The symptoms include diarrhea, painful pooping, bloating (gas), nausea and vomiting.
-Possible causes include trauma, traveling or from a dietary intolerance or allergy, or a change in the normal function of the bowel.
+Possible causes include trauma, traveling a dietary intolerance or allergy, or a change in the normal function of the bowel.

 2. Giardia (Parasite).

 Giardia is a parasite that lives in the intestinal tract and causes damage to the intestines.
 Giardia is commonly seen in young cats confined together in groups, such as catteries, kennels, shelters, and pet stores.

 Runny poop is the most common symptom followed by vomiting and weight loss.
 For treatment purposes, proper testing must be done to diagnose the problem.
 The use of Metronidazole (Flagyl) works well to treat this problem.

 3. Wrong Choice Of Foods.

 Diet is important for the sphynx breed since they are prone to all sorts of digestive issues.
-Normal store-bought will not be ideal, a raw-based diet or raw meals incorporated into their diet works really.
+Normal store-bought will not be ideal, a raw-based diet or raw meals incorporated into their diet works.

 Raw foods have the necessary moisture that your cat needs, that’s left out when they consume dry food.
 Raw foods also have the necessary vitamins and minerals needed for them to have a balanced diet.